Charles Dalmorès

-Charles Dalmorès (January 1, 1871 – December 6, 1939) was a French tenor.
+Charles Dalmorès (January 1, 1871 – December 6, 1939) was a French dramatic tenor.
 He enjoyed an international operatic career, singing to public and critical acclaim on both sides of the Atlantic during the first two decades of the 20th century.

 Biography

 He was born on 1 January 1871 as Henri Alphonse Brin in Nancy, France.
 Dalmorès studied at the local conservatory of music and embarked on a career as a horn player with the Colonne and Lamoureux orchestras.
 In 1894, the Lyon Conservatory appointed him to a professorial position.
 Later, when his voice showed signs of promise, he abandoned instrumental music and took singing lessons in Paris.
 He made his operatic debut at the Théâtre des Arts in Rouen on 6 October 1899, in the heavy Wagnerian role of Siegfried.
 Following this, he spent six seasons with the Théâtre de la Monnaie in Brussels and sang with success at London's Royal Opera House, Covent Garden, in 1904–1905 and 1909–1911.

 His American debut took place in Charles Gounod's Faust, in which he appeared with New York's Manhattan Opera Company on December 7, 1906.
 He spent four years with the company, specializing in French roles.
 For American audiences, he created the roles of Julien in Gustave Charpentier's Louise and Jean Gaussin in Jules Massenet's Sapho.
 Another famous part that he sang was Pelleas in Claude Debussy's Pelléas et Mélisande.
-He also appeared in numerous productions with the Philadelphia Opera Company between 1908–1910.
+He also appeared in numerous productions with the Philadelphia Opera Company between 1908 and 1910.